Slavery and human trafficking statement for the financial year ending 31 March 2025

 We continue to carry out right to work checks, under our obligations to prevent illegal working.

-The Respect policy enhances our message around equality, diversity and zero-tolerance of harassment or discrimination.
+The Bullying & Harassment policy enhances our message around equality, diversity and zerotolerance of harassment or discrimination.

 In our supply chain

-Acceptance of the code of conduct is a mandatory requirement for all suppliers across the Group to ensure we have a robust and consistent approach to modern slavery.
+Acceptance of the code of conduct is embedded into our supplier onboarding process for all suppliers across the Group to ensure we have a robust and consistent approach to modern slavery.
 The code outlines explicitly to the supply chain what is expected of them in terms of their behaviour and their responsibilities to the Group.
 It expresses our culture and values and how we expect suppliers to engage with us on matters of modern slavery, reporting and safeguarding.

-Our continued work with Unseen cements the partnering ethos between the organisations that will encourage the work we do on modern slavery to be delivered in a proactive way that challenges the Group and our supply chain.
+As with previous years, we have continued to engage with Unseen the leading charity, whose vision is a world without slavery.
+We have continued this engagement specifically across our construction businesses.
 We have engaged with Unseen to provide training to contractors and subcontractors on modern slavery across one of our major construction frameworks to further highlight the Group’s position on modern slavery and our desire to help educate others on the topic.

 Our intention is to create a much wider understanding of modern slavery across the organisation that often makes “buying decisions” at potentially smaller and more local levels.
 This will create a much wider knowledge in the business of risk management, mitigation and due diligence, identifying hot spots and trends, giving greater supplier engagement and supporting the evolution of policies and practices.

 We have contracts with supply chain members and in many cases those contracts are for several years' duration.
 We have introduced a contractual requirement for suppliers that they do not engage in any activity that is contrary to the Act.
 Where a contract has been renewed during the year, or any new contract has been formed, that requirement has been applied, with newly enhanced terms and conditions giving the supplier greater responsibilities and the Group significantly enhanced scope to insist on changed behaviour or to terminate the relationship where the Act is deliberately breached.
-Over time, we will achieve the inclusion of the contractual requirement in all supplier relationships.
 Every supplier (whether on a new contract or one formed before the Act came into force) knows that we expect them to avoid modern slavery practices because they are required to abide by the code for supply chain partners.
-The development of our bespoke contract management system will allow us to manage suppliers, contractors and processes in a more insightful manner, as well as providing an escalation mechanism for suppliers to be able to report issues in their supply chain relating to modern slavery.

 Training and continuing vigilance

-In the previous statement we detailed that, in partnership with Unseen, we had undertaken further training of our workforce to highlight the issues around modern slavery and human trafficking.
 We have developed our protocols with our procurement supply chain to promote awareness and will continue to do so.
-Our aim is to share knowledge so that more people are more alive to the relevant risks and know what to do if they have a concern.
+Our aim is to share knowledge so that more people are more alive to the relevant risks of Modern Slavery and know what to do if they have a concern.

 Declaration